 10:00am PT by Benjamin Svetkey

-This story first appeared in the Feb.
-14 issue of The Hollywood Reporter magazine.
+A version of this story first appeared in the April 25 issue of The Hollywood Reporter magazine.
 To receive the magazine, click here to subscribe.